RichyBoy/github-pages/_posts/2025-01-03-virtualharddrive.md

 The default WSL image installs itself somewhere into your C drive under Program Files and is provided as a linux file system image, ext4.
 This is nice and performant for WSL but not without issues: your Windows OS is likely to be installed on a SSD or a M.2 NVMe and those devices are likely to have a storage limitation, being premium devices.

 You could create a VHD under Windows, but if you use this under WSL it will rightly warn you that its performance will be compromised.
-So you need to create a new ext4 file system.
-This perhaps wasn't obvious to me (having failed to RTFM) but once I'd understood the problem I quickly realised Windows isn't going to be able to create a ext4 VHD.
+So you need to create a VHD with a ext4 file system.
+Which you are not going to be able to do under Windows itself - this post shows how to do this through WSL.

 The other motivation for having a VHD is being able to copy this to a USB and mount/copy it onto other devices, or eventually, I would like to build a full VHD image with containers of my choice pre-installed, and treat it a little like a virtual box.
 For now though the sanity of compiling code on a ext4 file system that isn't my C drive is the main target.